Yu-Group/simChef/vignettes/paper.md

 of DGPs, baseline statistical methods, associated parameters, and evaluation metrics for scientific relevancy.
-The scientific context varies drastically from one study to the next while the simulation scaffolding remains largely similar; yet simulation code repositories often lack the flexibility to easily allow for reuse in novel settings or even simple extension when new questions arise in the original context.
+The scientific context varies drastically from one study to the next while the simulation scaffolding remains largely similar; yet simulation code repositories often lack the flexibility to allow for facile reuse in novel settings or even for simple extension when new questions arise in the original context.

 `simChef` addresses the need for an intuitive, extensible, and reusable